Charlie Davies: Early life

 Born in New Hampshire, as a child Davies was encouraged to play soccer and coached by his father Kofi Davies, an immigrant from the Gambia.
 He attended the Brooks School in North Andover, Massachusetts and graduated in 2004 alongside fellow professional Mike Fucito.
 While there he set many Brooks scoring records, scoring twenty-nine and thirty goals in his junior and senior seasons, respectively.
 In his senior campaign, Davies led Brooks School to a 15–0 league record, and New England Class-A Championship.
 Davies also starred in wrestling at Brooks, a 3x New England Prep School Champion while earning National Prep All-American status his sophomore & senior seasons.

 After prep school Davies attended Boston College, where he starred for the Eagles for three seasons.
 His sophomore season was cut short due a knee injury suffered in the first half of the season opener.
 During his college years he also played with Westchester Flames of the USL Premier Development League, scoring six goals in nine appearances.
 He was a finalist for the Hermann Trophy in 2006, capping his comeback season.
 He finished his college career with twenty-four goals and ten assists in thirty-seven games, including fifteen goals in sixteen games his final season.
+In 2004, he was an All-American selection, he also won the ACC Offensive Player of the Year and Big East Rookie of the Year honors during his tenure with the Eagles.